fleetdm/fleet/handbook/product-design/README.md

   -  **Ready.** Use this page to communicate designs reviews and development.
   -  **Scratchpad.** Use this page for work in progress and design that might be useful in the future.

-- If the story requires API or YAML file changes, open a draft PR with the proposed design.
+- If the story requires API or YAML file changes, open a pull request to the reference docs release branch (e.g. `docs-v4.58.0`) with the proposed design.
+Mark the PR ready for review as soon as it's ready for feedback from the [API design DRI](https://fleetdm.com/handbook/company/communications#directly-responsible-individuals-dris).

-- Add links to the Figma file's cover page and draft PRs in the user story.
+- Add links to the user story as specified in the [issue template](https://github.com/fleetdm/fleet/issues/new?template=story.md).

 - Draft changes to the Fleet product that solve the problem specified in the story.
 Constantly place yourself in the shoes of a user while drafting changes.
 Place these drafts in the appropriate Figma file in Fleet product project.